 The world constantly keeps changing and so do customer expectations.
 Today, businesses are being held to a higher standard than they were in the past.
 They are expected to address social and environmental issues.
 Being socially responsible is no longer mandatory regulation but a business growth strategy.
-Today, customers are more inclined to associate with businesses that are proactively working towards redressing social and environmental issues by proactively taking CSR initiatives.
+Today, customers are more inclined to associate with businesses that are proactively working towards redressing social and environmental issues by proactively taking Corporate Social Responsibility initiatives.

 CSR is an ethical way to elevate the corporate responsibility of your business, your employees, and society.
 It is a framework through which companies can give back to society while meeting the needs of shareholders, employees, and customers.
 It includes non-financial activities like creating a positive image for the company, demonstrating core values, and committing to do good in the communities where they operate.

 "We think, therefore we act.
 We act, therefore we sustain."